Community Impact Grant

 United Way of Northern California is pleased to help organize and fundraise for Project Homeless Connect’s Community Day of Service, an annual event that connects people experiencing homelessness with critical services like groceries and housing.

-Under this model, Bridges volunteers go into the field, develop relationships with homeless citizens and offer a temporary housing opportunity.
+Under this model, Pathways to Housing volunteers go into the field, develop relationships with homeless citizens and offer a temporary housing opportunity.
 Clients must agree to act as responsible tenants, pay toward monthly rent, accept and work closely with a case manager, and be placed on a waiting list for federally subsidized housing.